awk0324/wifi-russian-roulette/README.md

 opkg install bash
 ```
 ## how to run it ##
 Strictly seen you only need the roulette.sh file.
-The script will moan about the missing death.note first but eventyally create a new one.
+The script will moan about the missing death.note first but will eventually create a new one.
 Your call.
 Once the file(s) are on the router, just run
 ````
 hostapd_cli -a ./roulette.sh
 ````